HEALTHY EATING HACKED

 Don’t feed into temptation

-- When grocery shopping, limit yourself to only one of your favorite ‘cheat’ foods for special occasions.
-This way, you will not be tempted to eat them all the time if they are not in your pantry in the first place.
+When grocery shopping, limit yourself to only one of your favorite ‘cheat’ foods for special occasions.
+This way, you won’t be tempted to eat them all the time if they’re not in your pantry in the first place.
 Instead, slim up your snacks by trying healthier alternatives such as carrots and hummus or a banana with peanut butter.
-Since you are eating more frequently throughout the day, pack these snacks for on the go.
+Plan ahead to avoid temptation!

 Nothing is “off-limits”